CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 ### Building CODE

-You need to clone it, run autoconf/automake, configure and build using the GNU
+You need to clone it, run autoconf/automake, configure and build using GNU make:
-make:

 {{% common-build-commands section="clone-online" %}}
 {{% common-build-commands section="build-online" %}}